decisionforce/pgdrive/docs/source/getting_start.rst

 The usage of PG-Drive is as same as other **gym** environments::

-    import pg_drive  # Import this package to register the environment! import gym
+    import pgdrive  # Import this package to register the environment! import gym

     env = gym.make("GeneralizationRacing-v0", config=dict(use_render=True))